 A: Gestational age is not mandatory for the API to return a value.
-If it is not supplied then the child will be assumed to be born at 40 weeks and therefore for the UK-WHO charts, the standard term references will be used for calculations and charts.
+If not supplied, the child will be assumed to be born at 40 weeks.
+For the UK-WHO charts, the standard term references will be used for calculations and charts.

 From a DPCHR implementer perspective, if a birth notification has not flowed into the DPCHR, suppliers will need to require parents to enter it.

 - [DCB0129]: (Data Coordination Board) Standard 0129